Konrad Hurrell: 2022

 In round 1 of the 2022 Super League season, Hurrell made his club debut for St Helens R.F.C. where they defeated Catalans Dragons 28-8.
 In June, Hurrell signed a one-year contract extension to remain at St Helens until the end of 2023.
 In round 16, Hurrell scored two tries in a 42-12 victory over his former club Leeds.

 In round 23, Hurrell scored two tries in a 60-6 victory over Hull F.C.

 In the Grand Final against Leeds on 24 September 2022 ,Hurrell scored a try in the 24 -12 win which saw Saints win their fourth Grand Final win in a row.

 2023

 On 18 February, Hurrell played in St Helens 13-12 upset victory over Penrith in the 2023 World Club Challenge.

 In round 3 of the 2023 Super League season, Hurrell was sent off in the final seconds of the match against Leeds after a tackle on Richie Myler.
 Leeds would then kick a drop goal right on the full-time siren to win 25-24.

+In round 7, Hurrell scored two tries in St Helens 38-0 victory over Wakefield Trinity.

+2024

+In round 6 of the 2024 Super League season, Hurrell scored the winning try for St Helens in their 12-4 victory over arch-rivals Wigan.
+Hurrell was limited to only 13 matches for St Helens in the 2024 Super League season which saw the club finish sixth on the table.
+On 19 November, it was announced that Hurrell had re-signed with the club on a one year deal.